Concordium/concordium.github.io/source/mainnet/net/guides/add-delegation.rst

         #.
 Tap the account card for the account you want to delegate from.
         #.
 Tap |cryptoX-earn| on the account balance screen.

         #.
 Tap **Continue to delegation setup**.
-If you are delegating for the first time, you will see some information pages explaining the basics of delegation on the Concordium blockchain.
-Otherwise, you go directly to registering your delegation.

             .. image:: ../images/cryptoX/cryptoX-continue-to-delegation.png
                     :width: 50%
                     :alt: screen with earning options

+        #.
+You can now go through informational pages explaining the basics of delegation on the Concordium blockchain.
+Tap **Next** to navigate through the pages.
+Tap **Skip** to proceed directly to registering your delegation.

         #.
 On the **Register delegation** page, you have two options: If you want to delegate to a specific pool, tap **Validator** and enter the Validator ID of the pool owner.
 If you want to register a passive delegation, tap **Passive**.
 Tap **Continue**.